Water quality issues

 Work on the White River is divided into the lower and upper White River.

-Ecology, the Muckleshoot Indian Tribe, and the EPA are jointly working on the TMDL.
-Ecology conducted monitoring in 2012 and modeling is now underway.
+Ecology, the Muckleshoot Indian Tribe, and the EPA are jointly working on the Lower White River pH TMDL.
+We conducted monitoring in 2012 and modeling has been completed.
+The TMDL report is currently in development.

 In the upper White River, water temperatures exceed state water quality standards in several locations.
 The river is listed as a spawning area for Chinook salmon and other salmonids.
 The river was also listed for sediment levels exceeding state water quality standards.
 The final TMDL report was approved by EPA in 2004.
 The implementation plan was completed in 2006.
 Most of the implementation recommendations were assigned to the U.S. Forest Service (USFS).
 They are decommissioning roads as funds allow and plantings have occurred, but it takes time to grow trees to a level where they will produce effective shade for the river.